jarv/newsgoat/README.md

 ## Why create another terminal-based RSS reader?

-I've been viewing RSS feeds in my terminal for about 15 years.
+I’ve been using terminal-based RSS readers for about 15 years.
-The first terminal program used was [Newsbeuter](https://github.com/akrennmair/newsbeuter).
-Around 2017, the maintainer said it would no longer be maintained so I switched to a fork that was renamed to [Newsboat](https://github.com/newsboat/newsboat).
+The first program I used was [Newsbeuter](https://github.com/akrennmair/newsbeuter), but around 2017 its maintainer announced it would no longer be maintained, so I switched to its fork, [Newsboat](https://github.com/newsboat/newsboat).
-Getting a bit frustrated with frequent segfaults, especially after the Rust rewrite, I looked for an alternatives.
-The project [nom](https://github.com/guyfedwards/nom) looked interesting but didn't quite have [the feed organization](https://github.com/guyfedwards/nom/issues/106) layout that I wanted.
+Over time, I grew frustrated with frequent segfaults, especially after the Rust rewrite, and started looking for alternatives.
+A similar CLI RSS reader written in Go called [nom](https://github.com/guyfedwards/nom) looked interesting, but it didn’t offer the feed organization I wanted.

-Now the kids are vibe coding and it looked like a fun way to test out how quickly I could create my own news reader in a language I know (Go) implementing the exact features I want.
-After approximately 1 day of prompting and making adjustments as I vibed through it, this is the result, enjoy!
+Meanwhile, “vibe coding” was catching on, and it seemed like a fun excuse to see how quickly I could build my own news reader in Go with exactly the features I wanted.
+After about a day of prompting, tweaking, and vibing through the process, here’s the result—enjoy!

 ## Features